 - The publication of an online solar training and careers hub for the capital

-- A grants scheme to help London solar businesses provide training for their employees
+- A grant scheme to help London solar businesses provide training for their employees

-Key information – such as the skills needed, job opportunities available in the industry, and training centres in the Capital – will be published on a portal on the Solar Energy UK website.
+Key information on careers in solar – such as the skills needed, job opportunities available in the industry, and training centres in the capital – is available on the Solar Skills London Careers Hub.

-Solar Energy UK and the Mayor of London will work with a variety of industry and training partners on this project.
+Solar Energy UK is working with MCS and the Mayor of London on this project, as well as a variety of industry and training partners.